hahmadfaiq21/mobile-game/README.md

 # How To Solve a 4x4 Sliding Puzzle by Steven Burrell

-In this video, you will learn how to solve the puzzle.
+If you want to solve the puzzle, you can learn from this video.

 https://www.youtube.com/watch?v=NXRIrP1k4dE